 The McDonough Career Center and MBA student organizations provide numerous opportunities for you to execute your personalized career plan, interact with alumni and key players in business, and discover your targeted functions, industries, and companies.
 The following is a sample of events you can expect to participate in as early as your first month on campus.

 Industry Coaches and Peer Advisors

 Our Industry Practice Leader Coaching Model provides a major advantage to our students.
-Many schools use generic career coaches, but our industry coaches coach you through the job search process and also manage the relationships with the alumni and recruiters in their respective industries.
+Many schools use generic career coaches, but our industry-oriented coaches coach you through the job search process and also manage the relationships with the alumni and recruiters in their respective industries.
 Their industry knowledge and relationships are critical to the recruitment process.
-We also hire over 30 Peer Advisors from the second-year class that take appointments along with the coaches to deliver career clarification conversations, resume, cover letter, and LinkedIn reviews, mock interviews, and networking strategy.
+We also hire over 30 Peer Advisors from the second-year MBA class that take appointments along with the coaches to deliver career clarification conversations, resume, cover letter, and LinkedIn reviews, mock interviews, and networking strategy.